How should LED lamps be disposed of correctly?

 For end users, disposal is organised with low barriers:

-- Use of take-back systems such as Lightcycle
+- Use of take-back systems such as Lightcycle.

-- Organisation of retail collection points
+- Organisation of retail-based collection points for private consumers

 - Coordination with municipal recycling centres

-- Support for commercial take-back solutions
+- Support for manufacturers and companies with commercial take-back solutions

 Repair Instead of Disposal: The Decisive Sustainability Lever